Common Types of Criminal Charges in Arizona

 In this situation, Montano Arentz & Associates, PLLC's experience can be very advantageous to defendants.
 They can help argue your case and give you a chance for a more favorable outcome.

 Contact their Phoenix and Tucson criminal attorneys to discuss your Vehicular Negligent Homicide case.
 A defendant is indicted for Vehicular Negligent Homicide if the defendant causes the death of another person, and the defendant acted in an intentional, knowing or reckless manner.
 Negligent Homicide is a Class 4 Felony punishable by a minimum prison term of 4 years and a maximum of sixteen years, depending on the defendant’s prior dangerous felony conviction record.

 Aggravated Assault is a common offense that can occur a number of ways and the penalties can vary dramatically.
-The Phoenix and Tucson area criminal defense attorneys with Montano Arentz & Handler, PLLC have extensive experience defending Aggravated Assault cases and may be able to negotiate a good deal for you if you are charged with this crime.
+The Phoenix and Tucson area criminal defense attorneys with Montano Arentz & Associates, PLLC have extensive experience defending Aggravated Assault cases and may be able to negotiate a good deal for you if you are charged with this crime.

 A defendant can be charged with Aggravated Assault if he/she:

 Uses a deadly weapon or dangerous instrument to assault another;

 Enters the home of another with the intent to cause physically injury; or,